vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 ---
 layout: post
-name:  "Where Are We at with Waku?"
-title:  "Where Are We at with Waku?"
+name:  "Waku Update"
+title:  "Waku Update"
 date:   2020-02-10 12:00:00 +0800
 author: oskarth
 published: true
-permalink: /where-are-we-at-with-waku
+permalink: /waku-update
 categories: research
 summary: A research log.
-Where are we at with Waku?
+Waku Update.
 image: /assets/img/waku_infrastructure_sky.jpg
 discuss: https://forum.vac.dev/t/TODOFIXME
 ---

-TODO: Picture for bottleneck or Waku
-TODO: Fix discuss link
-TODO: Fix image credit

-# Where we are at with Waku?

 Waku is our fork of Whisper where we address the shortcomings of Whisper in an iterative manner.
 We've seen a in [previous post](https://vac.dev/fixing-whisper-with-waku) that Whisper doesn't scale, and why.
-Here's an update on where we are at with Waku since then.
+In this post we'll talk about what the current state of Waku is, how much users it can support, and briefly on future plans.

 ## Current state

 **Specs:**

+We released [Waku spec v0.3](https://specs.vac.dev/waku/waku.html) this week!
+You can see a full changelog [here](https://specs.vac.dev/waku/waku.html#changelog).

+The main change from 0.2 is changing the handshake to be more flexible by specifying options as an association list.
+The driving force for this was making sure we could immediately communicate a list of topics a client is interested in in an unambiguous way.
+This will also give us more flexibility going forward in terms of capabilities and requirements we want to communicate between peers.
+We also added a recommendation for DNS based discovery and an upgradability/compatibility policy.

-We've cut the spec up into three components.
-These are:
+Additionally, we've cut the spec up into three components.
+This is in-line with our goal of making Vac as modular as possible.
+The components are:

 - Waku (main spec), currently in [version 0.3.0](https://specs.vac.dev/waku/waku.html)
 - Waku envelope data field, currently in [version 0.1.0](https://specs.vac.dev/waku/envelope-data-format.html)
 - Waku mailserver, currently in [version 0.2.0](https://specs.vac.dev/waku/mailserver.html)

+We can probably factor these out further as the main spec is getting quite big, but this is good enough for now.

 **Clients:**

 There are currently two clients that implement Waku, these are [Nimbus](https://github.com/status-im/nimbus/tree/master/waku) in Nim and [status-go](https://github.com/status-im/status-go) in Go.

-At the time of writing the Nimbus client implements the spec fully, but lacks mail server/client, rate limiting and confirmations capability.
-The status-go client implements everything except bridging mode, which is currently a work in progress.

-For more details, see [implementation matrix](https://specs.vac.dev/waku/waku.html#appendix-b-implementation-notes).
+For more details on what each client support and don't, you can follow the [work in progress checklist](https://github.com/vacp2p/pm/issues/7).

-In terms of end user applications, work is currently in progress to integrate it into the [Status core app](https://github.com/status-im/status-react/pull/9949) and is expected to be released in their upcoming 1.1 release.
+In terms of end user applications, work is currently in progress to integrate it into the [Status core app](https://github.com/status-im/status-react/pull/9949) using the statusg-go client.
+It is expected to be released in their upcoming 1.1 release (see [Status app roadmap](https://trello.com/b/DkxQd1ww/status-app-roadmap)).

-TODO: Fact check this with Adam and Kim

 **Simulation:**